Slane Castle

 Overview

-Slane lies on the left bank of the River Boyne at the junction of the N2 and N51, just a 30‑minute drive north of Dublin.
-With a 2022 population of 1,445, the village feels intimate yet vibrant, centred on an octagonal square formed by four identical Georgian houses.
-Its lively pubs, craft workshops and a packed calendar of concerts make it a cultural hub, while the surrounding Boyne Valley – a UNESCO‑rich landscape – offers easy access to Neolithic tombs, medieval castles and rolling woodlands.
+Slane sits on the left bank of the River Boyne at the junction of the N2 and N51, roughly a 30-minute drive north of Dublin.
+With a population of around 1,400, the village retains a close-knit character while operating as a cultural hub for the Boyne Valley.
+The centre revolves around a distinctive octagonal square framed by four identical Georgian houses, surrounded by independent shops, craft studios, and traditional pubs.
+Beyond the village limits, the landscape opens into the UNESCO-recognised Ireland’s Ancient East corridor, offering straightforward access to passage tombs, medieval ruins, and managed woodlands.

 History & Background

-Human activity around Slane stretches back over 5,000 years.
-The Hill of Slane was a Neolithic settlement before becoming the site where Saint Patrick is said to have lit a Paschal fire in 433 AD, defying the High King at Tara.
-The hill later hosted a 12th‑century Norman motte‑and‑bailey built by the Fleming family and a 16th‑century Franciscan friary.
+Human activity in the area dates back over 5,000 years.
+The Hill of Slane began as a Neolithic settlement before becoming famous for the Paschal fire Saint Patrick is said to have lit in 433 AD, deliberately challenging the High King at nearby Tara.
+Later centuries left their mark: a 12th-century Norman motte-and-bailey, a 16th-century Franciscan friary, and remnants of early pagan shrines.

 What to See & Do